railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_logistic.rst

 of the repaired products.

 For example, take the case of the cabinet that was produced at the start of this chapter.
-If you have to replace the shelf PANLAT, you must enter data for the repair as shown in figure :ref:`fig-mrpreppan`.
+If you have to replace the shelf PANLAT, you must enter data for the repair as shown in figure :ref:`fig-mrpreppan2`.

-.. _fig-mrpreppan:
+.. _fig-mrpreppan2:

 .. figure:: images/mrp_repair_panlat.png
    :scale: 75